JiachengLI11/jiachengli11.github.io/_pages/about.md

 #  📚 Review Services
 **Active Journal Reviewer for**
-- IEEE Transactions on Systems, Man and Cybernetics: Systems
-- IEEE Transactions on Fuzzy Systems
+- Control and Systems Engineering: IEEE Transactions on Systems, Man and Cybernetics: Systems, IEEE Transactions on Fuzzy Systems, Transactions of the Institute of Measurement and Control, Mathematical Modelling and Control, Journal of the Franklin Institute
-- IEEE Transactions on Industrial Informatics
-- Chaos, Solitons and Fractals
-- Engineering Applications of Artificial Intelligence
+- Artificial Intelligence and Computational Intelligence: Neurocomputing, Engineering Applications of Artificial Intelligence
-- Acta Astronautica
-- Journal of the Franklin Institute
-- Neurocomputing
-- Defence Technology
-- International Journal of Aerospace Engineering
+- Industrial and Aerospace Applications: Acta Astronautica, Drones, IEEE Transactions on Industrial Informatics, Defence Technology, International Journal of Aerospace Engineering
-- Transactions of the Institute of Measurement and Control
-- Journal of Zhejiang University-SCIENCE A
+- General Science: Chaos, Solitons and Fractals, Journal of Zhejiang University-SCIENCE A, Franklin Open
-- Mathematical Modelling and Control
-- Franklin Open
-- Drones

 **Conference Reviewer for**
 - Chinese Automation Congress, 2021-2024
 - International Conference on Automation-Intelligence-Safety/International Symposium on Autonomous Systems, 2025